-The Federal Land Policy and Management Act (FLPMA) has been the statutory authority for management of the BLM-managed lands since 1976.
+The FLPMA has been the statutory authority for managing the BLM-managed lands since 1976.
 Subsequent laws affect management of the BLM-managed lands to varying degrees.
-Other laws, such as the Endangered Species Act and Clean Water Act, are directly applicable to how the BLM exercises its statutory authorities in managing the BLM-managed lands, but none of these laws repealed the underlying primary direction and authority in FLPMA.
+Other laws, such as the Endangered Species Act and Clean Water Act, are directly applicable to how the BLM exercises its statutory authorities in managing the BLM-managed lands, but none of these laws repealed the underlying primary direction and authority in the FLPMA.
 In addition to laws, the BLM has an array of other polices and plans that they consider throughout the RMP process.
 Other key laws, regulations, secretarial orders, and executive orders considered that may have a substantial effect on the development and design of the alternatives in this revision are summarized in Appendix F.